 I decided to stay home today instead of getting together with family and friends.
 I’m still too traumatized to deal with polite society.
 Again this morning, I find myself on the verge of tears–and I’ve felt that way since I woke up.

-I’m thankful that I still have a roof over my head, food to eat, clothes to wear, and health care if I need it–for now.
+I’m thankful that I still have a roof over my head, food to eat, clothes to wear thanks to Express, and health care if I need it–for now.
 I’m thankful for my family and that my mom is still with us.
 I’m thankful for this blog and for the ability to connect with other like-minded people on the internet–for now.
 Everything is short-term now, because I have no idea what is coming.

 All I know for sure is that a minority of U.S. voters have elected a simple-minded authoritarian to lead this country, and that his inner circle is filled with racists and white supremacists.
 He has named a number of startlingly unqualified people as candidates for his cabinet.